• Chef Services

 • Make Ahead - Roll and cut cinnamon rolls in advance.
 Place pan in the oven in the morning and top with your favorite cinnamon roll glaze.

-• Par Bake - Partially cook in a oven until halway done and freeze.
+• Par Bake - Partially cook in an oven until halfway done and freeze.
 Are you craving cinnamon rolls?
 Take them out of the freezer, thaw, and bake the rest of the way!

 Ingredients